MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 ### Select entity to enrich

-Select **Enriched entity** and choose the data set you want to enrich with company data from the Microsoft.
+Select **Enriched entity** and choose the data set you want to enrich with data from the Microsoft.
 You can select the Customer entity to enrich all your customer profiles or select a segment entity to enrich only customer profiles contained in that segment.

 ### Map your fields